COVID-19 Shores Safety

 Implement Daily Wellness Checks: Team members undergo a verbal and temperature screening upon arrival each day.
 Team members are sent home if their temperature exceeds 100.4 °F.

 Face Masks: In accordance with new guidelines issued by local health authorities regarding the wearing of masks, all individuals who enter the season pass processing building and the general store will be required to wear a mask.
 Children 12 years old and younger are exempt from wearing masks.
 For safety reasons, face coverings are not permitted while swimming or on the attractions.
-Between the rides and attractions, guests are encouraged to wear face coverings.
+Between the rides and attractions, in food lines, in restrooms, and in areas where socially distancing can be challenging, guests are encouraged to wear face coverings.
 Per local health guidelines, face masks are not mandatory outdoors in public, while maintaining 6 feet of distance from non-household members.
+While in the park, social distancing should be adhered to at all times.
 While in the park, social distancing should be adhered to at all times.

 Team members are required to wear a face covering in virtually every area of the park if they do not interfere with safely performing their job responsibilities.

 Attraction Closures and Information: We will monitor capacity for each attraction and pool to help ensure adequate social distancing.
 Tubes will not be permitted in the wave pool.
 Due to capacity restrictions, each guest will be required to have a tube in the lazy river and may be limited to one trip around the river.
-Because of CDC recommended social distancing guidelines and the attraction being in non-chlorinated water (lake water), the Aqua Park will not open this year.
-The banana boats are currently closed.
+Because of CDC recommended social distancing guidelines and the attractions being in non-chlorinated water (lake water), the Aqua Park and Banana Boats will not open this year.
+The Music City Racer is currently closed due to mechanical issues.
 Due to fewer anticipated guests on the weekday, we recommend a weekday visit to ensure the best visit possible.